Skip to main content

 SHOW QNODES;

-This command lists all the query nodes in the cluster, including their ID and the DNODE they are on.
+List all query nodes in the cluster, including their ID and the DNODE they are on.

 Delete Query Node